Earn Your Sommelier Pin in Philadelphia

-The National Wine School is a professional sommelier certification agency located in California and Delaware.
+The National Wine School is a professional sommelier certification agency in California and Pennsylvania.
 They test and certify sommeliers at three levels: sommelier, advanced sommelier, and master-level sommelier.
-Sommelier Certification is not mandatory.
-Students at the Wine School of Philadelphia can opt for any of our wine education courses without certification.

-For sommelier certification, students must pass both the Level 2 and Level 3 exams.
+Students must pass the Level 2 and Level 3 exams for sommelier certification.
 For an independent overview of wine certifications, check out SOMM.
-Students have the option of taking these wine courses one at a time or both in one semester.
+Students can take these wine courses one at a time or both in one semester.
 The CORE program allows you to take both programs in a single semester, including significant cost savings.

-The industry trade group SOMM rates NWS as the top sommelier school in the US, and we wholeheartedly agree.
+The sommelier trade group SOMM rates NWS as the top sommelier school in the US, and we wholeheartedly agree.
 Along with certification, NWS offers an online wine education site that is intuitive and easy to use.
 You can read about wine and take exams right from your smartphone.
-In addition, if you attend the Core Wine Course, you will have access to all of the National Wine School material.
+In addition, if you attend the Core Wine Course, you will have access to all the National Wine School material.

 Professional Sommelier School

 The Wine School of Philadelphia does not issue university degrees or professional certifications.
 We rely on the NWS to issue sommelier certifications.
 If you are attending programs at the Wine School, we recommend opting for certification via the National Wine School when registering.

-If you are looking to make a name for yourself in the wine trade, sommelier certification is essential.
+If you want to make a name for yourself in the wine trade, sommelier certification is essential.
 This type of certification was initially intended for restaurant sommeliers.
 That has changed.
 Over the past decade, it has become the de facto certification for all jobs in the wine trade.

 To earn your sommelier pin, you must obtain the two core certifications: the Foundation and Intermediate certifications.
-At wine schools, these courses are typically called the Core Wine Program.
+At wine schools, these courses are typically called the Core Wine Education Program.